 Many companies will likely have a part of CDP already in place. “many organisations that are implementing CDPs already have significant data repositories and data infrastructures at their disposal.
 They often have enterprise data warehouses, data lakes or master data management systems.” – What Data and Analytics Leaders Need to Know About Customer Data Platforms – Gartner, 2020.

-You’re working with a lot of legacy systems; instead of painting yourself into yet another corner, this solution should enable you gradually build new capabilities and grow.
+You’re working with many legacy systems; instead of painting yourself into yet another corner, this solution should enable you to build new capabilities and grow gradually.
 This is one underlying requirement you should consider for your use-cases: how will you scale this once you’ve completed the first ten, and how will you build the next hundreds?

 CDP selection support for Telia Sweden